mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 #.
 Configuration of the map ( Map element) to display the Layersets
 #.
 Configuration of the Layertree itself

 Through the use of the **Layersets**, the desired layers are included in the application.
 The instances are the references to the individual WMS services.
-With the plus-button **[1]** new Layersets can be created.
+With the plus-button **[1]**, new Layersets can be created.
 Then, new layers can be integrated in the application by adding the existing instances **[2]**.
-The Layerset "overview " **[3]** is -as usual- used for displaying the overview map.
+The Layerset "overview " **[3]** is - as usual - used for displaying the overview map.
-For a detailed documentation on how the services can be integrated correctly, please head for to the documentation of the `layersets <../backend/layerset.html>`_ and `sources <../backend/source.html>`_.
+For a detailed documentation on how the services can be integrated correctly, please head to the documentation of the `layersets <../backend/layerset.html>`_ and `sources <../backend/source.html>`_.

 .. figure:: ../../../figures/layertree/layertree_configuration_layerset_en.png
            :scale: 80